After surviving pandemic, Stephanie Izard, Billy Dec plan to expand their food empires

 For Dec, a serial entrepreneur, expansion in Chicago means another Sunda location will open in Fulton Market in the spring.
 Additionally, Dec will open a Sunda location in Tampa and plans to open his Southeast Asian flagship at other cities around the country soon after.

 “I really believed the world was going to recover and I believed in Chicago.
-I felt that we should cut against the grain and expand as opposed to playing defense. ...
-I’m doubling down and opening another Sunda in Fulton Market,” Dec said.
+I felt that we should cut against the grain and expand as opposed to playing defense,” Dec said.

 Although both have plans to grow their food empires, they both conceded that the pandemic took a toll.

 “It put us to a halt,” Dec said.
-“2020 was a tough year for all restauranteurs. … It ended so many restaurants and we could have easily been one of them.”
+“2020 was a tough year for all restaurateurs. … It ended so many restaurants and we could have easily been one of them.”

 He added that in addition to the financial toll of having to shut down, he lost personal items during the unrest of the summer of 2020.